emberjs/website/source/blog/2017-11-20-ember-2-17-released.md

 #### Deprecations in Ember.js 2.18

-One new deprecations are introduces in Ember.js 2.18:
+One new deprecation was introduced in Ember.js 2.18:

 * [`targetObject`](/deprecations/v2.x/#toc_code-targetobject-code).